 Watch the video below for more tips on what to eat for optimal energy:

-Foods to avoid and other tips to keep in mind before a 5K
+What foods to avoid before running?
+And other tips to keep in mind

 With these tips in place, you're bound to go into your 5K energized and ready to kill it.
 Now that your mind is cleared up about what to eat, you can focus on other pressing matters: like what exactly should be on your race day playlist.